This is an open invitation.

 UNFOLDING WORLDS WITHIN

-- Within Tibetan Buddhism, the Kalachakra teaches that time does not unfold in a straight line but as a series of cycles.
-These cycles move across three interconnected levels: the outer (cosmos and natural rhythms), the inner (body and mind), and the alternative (the spiritual path).
-Each mirrors the other, making the individual and the universe reflections of one continuous motion.
+• Within Tibetan Buddhism, the Kalachakra teaches that time moves in cycles across outer (cosmos and natural rhythms), inner (body and mind), and alternative (the spiritual path) levels, each mirroring the other, so the individual and the universe move as one continuous motion.

 And here lies the wonder of it: if time lives inside us, then every action, every gesture, and every word we place into the world carries the weight — and the care — of those who came before and those yet to come.